openehr4j/openehr-rm-4j/README.md

 openEHR is a trademark of [openEHR International](https://openehr.org/about/contacts).

-The specifications are distributed under the [Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0)](https://creativecommons.org/licenses/by-nd/3.0/deed.en_GB) license.
+The openEHR specifications themselves are distributed under the [Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0)](https://creativecommons.org/licenses/by-nd/3.0/deed.en_GB) license.

-This project transpiles the specification to the Java programming language, under the assumption that it is allowed usage according to the "Principles" section in their Intellectual Property notice: https://openehr.org/governance/intellectual_property.
+This project transpiles them to the Java programming language, under the assumption that it is allowed usage according to the "Principles" section in their Intellectual Property notice: [openehr.org](https://openehr.org/governance/intellectual_property).

 This project is not affiliated nor endorsed by openEHR International.